 Serving wireless and mobile services to over 165 million people in the U.S.,1 AT&T is one of the largest telecommunications companies in the world.
-In recent years, there's been a growing need for more variety, efficiency and affordability when it comes to cell phones and mobile plans for seniors.
-And with 91% of adults ages 51 and older consistently using some sort of technology to stay in touch with friends and family,2 I'm sure glad they did.
+In recent years, there's been a growing need for more variety, efficiency, and affordability when it comes to cell phones and mobile plans for seniors.
+In response, AT&T has added senior-friendly plans to their offerings.
+And we're sure glad they did!

-With unlimited mobile to mobile minutes and up to 500 nights and weekend minutes with no long-distance charges, AT&T offers a senior-specific mobile plan—Senior Nation Plan—to ensure that older adults have reliable cellular service at a more affordable rate.
-However, this basic plan only provides calling services and nothing more.
-They also offer discounted rates for those 65 and up!
-Something important to note early on is that AT&T does not manufacture phones that are specifically designed for seniors, like those carried by competitors such as Jitterbug, but they do offer all the largest names in cellular technology including Apple, LG, Samsung, etc. Read on to learn more about what AT&T brings to the senior wireless plan arena.
+Something important to note is that AT&T does not manufacture phones that are specifically designed for seniors, like those offered by competitors we’ve reviewed, like Lively, but they do offer all the largest names in cellular technology, including Apple, LG, Samsung, and others.
+Read on to learn more about what AT&T brings to the senior wireless plan arena.

 + Eligible for basic phones only